 The special theory of relativity is a theory published by Einstein in 1905.
 In the most simplistic of terms, as it relates to this topic, Einstein postulated that time is relative.
-In other words, the length and speed of time can change depending on the observer, gravity and speed.
+In other words, the length and speed of time can change depending on the observer, gravity, and speed.
 Essentially, Einstein was saying that time can change; whereas it was initially thought that time was a fixed thing.
 Everything spent its time at the same rate.
 Nothing could change it.
 It appears now that is incorrect.

 Moving backward in time would not only be cool, it would be essential if we wanted to build very fast spaceships and man them.
-If we cannot move backward in time, the people on any of these hypothetical super fast spaceships would only go forward in time.
+If we cannot move backward in time, the people on any of these hypothetical super-fast spaceships would only go forward in time.
 They would be unable to go backward in time, reversing the effects that fast spaceships would theoretically have on time.
 There are a few theories about how this could be done.
 However, none of them could be put into use, even if we knew they worked.

-The Cylinder Theory is one theory regarding backwards travel through time that we know is impossible, barring technological advances that we can scarcely imagine.
+The Cylinder Theory is one theory regarding backward travel through time that we know is impossible, barring technological advances that we can scarcely imagine.
 Even then, it is doubtful that this theory will ever be put to the test.
 The idea is that an infinitely long and dense cylinder could bend time around itself by spinning at half the speed of light.
 If a ship were to travel around that cylinder, the ship and its occupants would travel backward through time.
 Just the idea of building an infinitely long cylinder is absurd without imagining what mechanism would make it turn so fast.

 It is a far stretch to think this even comes close to making time travel possible.
 A person cannot travel faster than the speed of light.
 It is highly likely that some phenomena would be the result of any such thing.
-We cannot make an infinite cylinder and such things as wormholes and cosmic strings probably do not exist.
+We cannot make an infinite cylinder, and such things as wormholes and cosmic strings may not exist.
 Even if they did, they would still be uncontrollable methods of time travel.
 How could you tell a cosmic string of energy when to take you?